Canon T5 vs Nikon D1H

 |15.||Nikon D2H||Y||- / -||-||-||-||2.0||-||-||-|

 Studio photographers will appreciate that the Nikon D1H (unlike the T5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T5 and the D1H have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the D1H have been discontinued, but can regularly be found used on ebay.
 The D1H was replaced by the Nikon D2H, while the T5 was followed by the Canon T6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5 Manual (free pdf) or the online Nikon D1H Manual.
+Further information on the features and operation of the T5 and D1H can be found, respectively, in the Canon T5 Manual (free pdf) or the online Nikon D1H Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T5 or the Nikon D1H – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS Rebel T5: